SimonEast/django-login-for-phpbb/phpbb/README.txt

 This directory contains the PHP code you need to make phpBB recognise users who are logged into your website using Django.
-There are three files:
+There are four files:

+* getdjangouser_mysql.php.
+This file is for people who are using MySQL as their database, and provides a function that returns the Django username of the logged in user, or null if no-one is logged in.

-* getdjangouser.php.
-This file provides a function that returns the Django username of the logged in user, or null if no-one is logged in.
+* getdjangouser_postgresql.php.
+This file is for people who are using PostgreSQL as their database, and provides a function that returns the Django username of the logged in user, or null if no-one is logged in.
+(Thanks to Russ Neufeld for porting this from MySQL.)

 * auth_django.php.
-This file uses getdjangouser.php to  make all of your Django users into valid phpBB users.
+This file uses one of the getdjangouser files to  make all of your Django users into valid phpBB users.
 If someone logs into your site using Django, then goes to your forums for the first time, they will be automatically registered and logged in to the forums.
 When they visit in the future, if they are logged into your Django installation they will also be logged into phpBB.